 Keep the body-mind well lubricated.
-Moisturizing the skin with warm an warming sesame oil, which will absorb and nourish the tissues.
+Moisturizing the skin with a warming sesame oil, which will absorb and nourish the tissues.
 Try nasya for dry sinuses, headaches or neck stiffness.
 Hydration combined with nourished tissues can help support mobility, and help calms the nervous system.

 SOFT | GENTLE, CUDDLY, KIND,

 Be gentle with yourself.
 Taking time during the day to assess your energy levels.
 Is your teacup full, spilling over, or is the cup empty?
 Without any positive or negative judgment, observe how you feel.
 With your findings speak gently with yourself, offer a positive affirmation before planning the remaining part of the day.
 Time is abundant, the more time we believe we have, the more time will exist.

 Creating consistency.
 Whether it’s knowing your plans for the day, meals for the week, events for the month or daily rituals, a practice or routine will provide a steady framework.
 Whether it’s a self-care practice just for you and/or prepping meals for the week, knowing what is coming your way can reduce last-minute rush, one less thing to think about.
 A task list, a schedule, calming music can support fostering a steady energy through the season.